-After college, I pursued a career as a professional dancer, artist, and arts administrator (I did this for fifteen years) and continued to practice Iyengar yoga.
+After college, I pursued a career as a professional dancer, artist, and arts administrator (I did this for fifteen years) and continued to practise Iyengar yoga.
 Then one day, the director of a dance studio where I was teaching asked me if I could substitute for the yoga teacher who was going on maternity leave.
 I asked my teacher, Joan White, if I could teach and she said, " Yes."
 So, in 1991, I began teaching yoga and joined the teacher training program.

 Iyengar yoga is unique in the field of yoga for many reasons.
 We teachers undergo rigorous training - a three-year teaching training with prior years required and teaching exams that we must pass before becoming certified.
 I have had six exams and am a Senior Intermediate II (Level 3) teacher, which means that I am qualified to work with people of all health conditions and train teachers.
 I'm a Certified Yoga Therapist through the International Association of Yoga Therapists (IAYT) and an Assessor for yoga teacher exams in Germany and abroad and co-direct the Iyengar Yoga Zentrum Berlin.

-I have been fortunate to study numerous times in Pune, India at the Ramamani Iyengar Memorial Yoga Institute, studying with the Iyengar family and assisting in the medical classes.
+I have been fortunate to study numerous times in Pune, India at the Ramamani Iyengar Memorial Yoga Institute, studying with the Iyengar family and assisting in medical classes since 1997.
 I also continue my studies with Advanced teachers in Europe and the USA, constantly enriching my practice and teaching.
 Yoga integrates the body, mind, and heart when we devote ourselves consistently over time to our own personal growth.